f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 -  The rule must keep a single client from making too many HTTP requests to a single VIP thus stopping a SlowLoris or SlowPost attack.

--  The rule should be able to be adjusted to take into account multiple customers coming through a proxy IP address.
+-  The rule should be able to adjust to the multiple customers coming through a proxy IP address.

 The iRule